udemirezen/pinn_clusters/README.md

 ## pinn_trial.py
 Code for training PINNs.

-## /formulations, optimization.py, loss.py, model.py
+## formulations, optimization.py, loss.py, loss_colo.py, model.py
-Required files with functions for training PINNs.
+Required files with functions for training PINNs. "loss.py" and "loss_colo.py" define the loss functions used for testing. "loss.py" should be used for training with fixed collocation points, while "loss_colo.py" should be used for training using collocation resampling.

 ## truth_uh.mat
 Ground truth profiles for u and h from which noisy data is generated.